JacobPuff/github-search-api/README.md

 ```
 go run server/main.go
 ```
 5. Run the client.
-The client has two variables at the top of the run function if you wanna change their default values for the search.
+The client has two variables at the top of the main function if you wanna change their default values for the search.
 ```
 go run client/client.go
 ```